SecondeJK/nexmo-developer/_examples/concepts/buy-a-number-search/CLI.md

 31655553007 | NL      | 3.00 | mobile-lvn | VOICE,SMS
 ```

-See the [Nexmo CLI](https://github.com/nexmo/nexmo-cli) documentation for details on arguments.
+See the [Vonage CLI](https://github.com/vonage/vonage-cli) documentation for details on arguments.